Chantellowe History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Chantellowe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chantellowe family to the New World and Oceana
+Migration of the Chantellowe family

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Chantellowe: Thomas, Mary, John, and Bridget, all arrived in New York State in 1849; all by the name of Cantillion; Richard Cantlon arrived in 1855; Patrick Cantlin arrived in Philadelphia, Pennsylvania in 1857..